Pupa

 The pupae of different groups of insects have different names such as chrysalis for the pupae of butterflies and tumbler for those of the mosquito family.
 Pupae may further be enclosed in other structures such as cocoons, nests, or shells.

 Position in life cycle

-The pupal stage follows the larval stage and precedes adulthood (imago) in insects with complete metamorphosis.
+The pupal stage follows the larval stage, or in some cases a prepupal stage, and precedes adulthood (imago) in insects with complete metamorphosis.
 The pupa is a non-feeding, usually sessile stage, or highly active as in mosquitoes.
 It is during the pupal stage that the adult structures of the insect are formed while the larval structures are broken down.
 The adult structures grow from imaginal discs.

 Duration

 The pupal stage may last weeks, months, or even years, depending on temperature and the species of insect.
 For example, the pupal stage lasts eight to fifteen days in monarch butterflies.
 The pupa may enter dormancy or diapause until the appropriate season to emerge as an adult insect.
 In temperate climates pupae usually stay dormant during winter, while in the tropics pupae usually do so during the dry season.